Secureaks/VulnerableSymfony/README.md

 - Technical information disclosure on `/info.php`
 - Directory listing if using the option `Options +Indexes` on the vhost configuration
 - Mass assignment on `/user/edit/` leading to privilege escalation
+- Mass assignment on `/reset` leading to account takeover (needs mail configuration to be set up)

 ## Credits